dougeby/IntuneDocs/intune/use-docs.md

 ---
-title: How to provide doc feedback
+title: Using the Microsoft Intune docs
 titleSuffix: Microsoft Intune
-description: Learn how to provide feedback and contribute to the Microsoft Intune docs. ms.date: 06/20/2019 ms.service: microsoft-intune ms.topic: conceptual
+description: Learn how to search the Intune docs, provide doc feedback, and contribute to the docs. ms.date: 06/20/2019 ms.service: microsoft-intune ms.topic: conceptual